blainerb4/voice-ai-news-app/README.md

-# Getting Started with Create React App
+# Goal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using React and the Alan API.
+I retrieve news data from a news API and programmed Alan to navigate our site to find categories and headlines from various news sites.

 ## Available Scripts